 Initially known as the Goethean Gallery and located on the campus of Franklin and Marshall College, the Museum became the Community Gallery of Lancaster County when it relocated off-campus to a downtown location.
 In 1979 we moved to our present location in the Grubb Mansion, adjacent to Musser Park, and in 1996 became the Lancaster Museum of Art.Read the Full History

 Why join the Museum?
 The Lancaster Museum of Art is a vital visual arts resource in the Lancaster Community and the surrounding region.
 We are committed to making sure that we are accessible to all by maintaining an admission-free facility.

 Our members help us stay that way.
 In addition, members are an important part of what makes our galleries vibrant and relevant – your support ensures that we continue to bring the “best available art” to Lancaster.
+You will be redirected to the Demuth Museum website for more information on membership.
 Thank you!Join Today!
 Or make a donation!